Mandzhi/Open-wind-project/README.md

-# Project Title

-Wind energy prediction for the La-Haute-Borne onshore wind farm (is released as a Building AI course project)
+# Wind energy prediction for the La-Haute-Borne onshore wind farm (is released as a Building AI course project)

 ## Summary